A New Community Well

-We are fundraising and collaborating with the local government and our neighbors in Jamaica to build a new well at Irie Mountain Blessed.
-This well will bring the much needed resource of water to the surrounding Water Wheel community.
-The central location of our property and our intention to build a gathering place for the community makes it an ideal location for a water well.
+We are fundraising and collaborating with the local government and our neighbors in Jamaica to build a new well located above Irie Mountain Blessed property.
+This well will bring the much needed resource of water to IMB and surrounding Water Wheel community.
+Property has been donated to build the well directly above the farm to serve the community.
+The central location of Irie Mountain Blessed property and our ongoing endeavor to offer Educational Healing Arts and a collaborative gathering place for the community and visitors makes it an ideal location.

 Read letters from the community about the need for water: